Flippchen/mini-projects/README.md

 This is a simple application that uses pytube to download YouTube videos.
 The application is built into an exe file using pyinstaller.
 ### 10. An example on how a Perceptron works
 This is a simple application that shows how a perceptron works.
+### 11. Keras first steps
+Shows how to create a simple model using Keras.